StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 !!! note "Available from version 5.1"
     This feature is supported in TheHive starting from version 5.1.

-This topic provides details on the different types and uses of functions.
+This topic provides details on the different types and uses of functions in TheHive.

 ## Trigger sources